25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

   bool hasMaxBlue = colors.Any(c => c.BlueValue >=255);
   ```

-- `Contains`: return whether a specified item is contained in the sequence.
+- `Contains`: return whether a specified item is contained in the sequence
   - Takes a object as a parameter

   ```cs